tliutony/OpenDSA/RST/en/javajavajava/inheritance_java.rst

 .. note::

-    Try modifying your code from earlier with the new toString() method to see the result of the overriden method!
+    Try modifying the code from earlier with the new toString() method to see the result of the overriden method!

 .. code-block:: java